Merkoba/Hue/configuration.md

 "settings_default_case_insensitive_username_highlights"
 >Whether highlights for current username are case insensitive by default.

-"settings_default_case_insensitive_words_highlights"
->Whether highlights for specified words are case insensitive by default.

-"settings_default_case_insensitive_ignored_words"
->Whether ignored words are case insensitive by default

-"settings_default_other_words_to_highlight"
->Other words to trigger highlights apart from the current username, by default.

 "settings_default_ignored_usernames"
 >What usernames to be ignored by default.

-"settings_default_ignored_words"
->What words to be ignored by default.

-"settings_default_ignored_words_exclude_same_user"
->Whether ignored words apply to the same user by default.

 "settings_default_show_joins"
 >Whether to show user joins by default.